 Why Outsource HR?

-Since over half of all HR professionals outsource HR (or at least a part of HR), it must be seen as a beneficial plan of action, but in what way?
-What is the value of outsourcing HR?
-A number of reasons account for why companies outsource HR.
-The top two (as reported by a study by The Society Of Human Resource Management) are the benefits of cost and time efficiencies.
+According to a study by The Society Of Human Resource Management (SHRM), over half of all HR professionals have taken advantage of outsourced HR.
+The top two reasons for outsourcing are the benefits of cost and time efficiencies.
 These efficiencies are really the opportunity costs of business owners and managers, who lose time and money focusing on HR tasks when these resources can be spent on what must be done to grow their business.
 That is, the time and money devoted to employee management is better spent by outsourcing HR so that businesses can be devoted to core business functions.
-Other noted reasons in this study on HR Outsourcing include improved compliance, a wider range of offered services, and more experience in the HR field.
+Other reasons cited by SHRM include improved compliance, a wider range of offered services, and more experience in the HR field.

 • Background Screening